medined/perl-5-by-example/perl_5_by_example/objects.md

 defined inside a package but outside a function, they are called <I>static</I> variables.
 You can access one of the hash entries in the <TT>Color</TT> package like this: <TT>$Color::colors{"blue"}</TT>.

-<H2><A name="Static Versus Regular Methods and Variables">Static Versus Regular
+## Static Versus Regular Methods and Variables

-Methods and Variables</A></H2>You already learned that a static method is one that can be called without needing an instantiated object.
+You already learned that a static method is one that can be called without needing an instantiated object.
 Actually, you can also have static variables as you saw in the last section.
 Static variables can be used to emulate <I>constants</I>, values that don't change.
 Constants are very useful.
 For example, you can use them for tax rates, mathematical